Brain Rot: What the Science Actually Says About Your Shrinking Attention

 2. The Dopamine System (Why You Can't Focus on Hard Things)

 As described above, short-form content recalibrates your dopamine baseline.
 Your brain starts treating normal tasks, reading, writing, problem-solving, as insufficiently rewarding.
 The result is that deep focus becomes genuinely harder.
 Not because the task changed, but because your brain's reward threshold shifted.
-Your ability to do hard things is still a brain rot consequence playing out in real time.
+Your difficulty with hard things is brain rot playing out in real time.

 3. The GABA System (Why You Feel Wired but Unproductive)